edgexfoundry/developer-scripts/compose-builder/README.md

 ```
 ```
 build
-Generates the all standard Edgex compose file variations and stores them one directory level up.
-Each variation, except UI, includes Device REST & Device Virtual
+Generates the all standard Edgex compose file variations and stores them in the configured relese folder.
+Each variation, except UI, includes Device REST & Device Virtual.
+Compose files are named appropriatly for release and options used to generate them.

 Current variations are:
    full secure
    full secure for arm64